 Various Media Appearances

 In an interview, Zan mentions "The Story Of My Life" by Casanova and "The Ars Amatoria" by the Roman poet Ovid as some of his influences.
-The reporter misquotes it in her magazine article as Ars Amorata.
-And a brand was born!
+The reporter misquotes it in her magazine article as The Ars Amorata.
+And a brand is born!

 Let The Game Begin

 In 2006, Zan played himself in the Hollywood movie Let the Game Begin starring Adam Rodriguez, Thomas Ian Nicholas, Natasha Henstridge, Stephen Baldwin, and Michael Madsen.